30+ top Ghana weaving styles for oval faces: A perfect match for your facial features

 Two-step hairstyle with attachment

 These hairstyles are perfect for cold seasons because these massive curls keep your head, neck, and back warm.
-Moreover, you can add beads, hoops, and any other hair decoration to your cornrows or curls to create a chic statement.
+Adding beads, hoops, or other decorations can transform simple Ghana weaving styles for oval faces into a chic look.

-You can use curly hair extensions of any color.
-Dark purple hair looks on black girls and other skin tones.
-You can braid subtle deep berry hues, neon purple, warm plum, saturated purple shades, or deep sangria tin.
-They are not only bold but also fun colors for women of color.
+Use curly hair extensions in any color.
+Dark purple looks stunning on black girls and other skin tones.
+You can braid subtle deep berry hues, neon purple, warm plum, saturated purple shades, or deep sangria tints.
+These colors are bold, vibrant, and fun for women of color.

-You don't need to dye your hair blonde when you can braid blonde hair extensions in many ways.
+You do not need to dye your hair blonde when you can braid blonde hair extensions in many ways.
 For instance, you can blend blonde hair extensions with black or blonde Ghanaian cornrows and add beads to style your hair.

 Ghana weaving with beads

-Wearing hair beads and ornaments remains an unmistakably African tradition.
-Women of color put beads in their hair to look fancy and add a unique flair.
-So, for a more remarkable impression, decorate your Ghana braids with white or colorless beads.
+Wearing hair beads and ornaments is an unmistakably African tradition.
+Women of color add beads to their hair to look stylish and stand out.
+For a more remarkable impression, decorate your Ghana braids with white or colorless beads.
+You can find many ideas in a Ghanaian hairstyles gallery.

 Ghana weaving styles with beads are timeless, classic, and some of the best African hairstyles for summer.
 When decorating, you twist hair strands, combine beads of different colors and sizes or stick to one color and size.